utopia-foss/dantro/doc/plotting/plot_data_selection.rst

       # ... some plot arguments ...

-DAG usage with :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator`
+DAG usage with :py:class:`~dantro.plot.creators.pyplot.PyPlotCreator`
 ----------------------------------------------------------------------------
-The :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` works exactly the same as in the general case.
+The :py:class:`~dantro.plot.creators.pyplot.PyPlotCreator` works exactly the same as in the general case.
 After computation, the results are made available to the selected python plot function via the ``data`` keyword argument, which is a dictionary of the tags that were selected to be computed.

 With this additional keyword argument being passed to the plot function, the plot function's signature also needs to support DAG usage, which makes it less comfortable to control DAG usage via the ``use_dag`` argument in the plot *configuration*.